Building strong brands with customer segmentation

 Some people are risk takers; others seek comfort.

 Some strive for conventional success.
-Others take pride in creating their own handmade life.
+Others take pride in creating their own handmade, quirky or unconventional life.

-Critically, personality is one of the biggest drivers of brand loyalty and brand relationships.
+Critically, personality is one of the biggest drivers of brand loyalty and brand relationships because branding itself has a huge personality element.

 Check out this model of personality types and see if you recognize your customers or yourself.